tchajed/thesis/3-goose.md

 makes some reference to GooseLang; similarly we won't need any specifics about how GooseLang works other than that it is a general imperative language with pointers and concurrency.

+Each function is translated to a single Coq definition, which is a GooseLang function.
+For concurrency, Goose supports the `go` statement and the synchronization primitives `*sync.Mutex` and `sync.Cond`.

+Go's primitive uint64, uint32, uint8 (byte), and boolean types are all supported, as well as most of the pure functions on those types.
+Goose also supports pointers, structs, and methods on structs.
+Finally, Goose supports Go's built-in data structures, slices and maps.

+Notably missing in Goose but prominent in Go is support for interfaces and channels.
+We believe both are easy enough to support, but interfaces were not necessary for our implementation, and rather than channels we use mutexes and condition variables for more low-level control over synchronization.

+Control flow is also slightly tricky since a Go function is translated to a single GooseLang expression that should evaluate to the function's return value.
+We can support many specific patterns, especially common cases like early returns inside `if` statements and loops with `break` and `continue`, but more complex control flow - particularly returning from within a loop - is not supported.
+If we wanted to fix this the right solution would probably be to represent all functions in continuation-passing style, though this would complicate the translation of every function call.

+We do not support Go's defer statement.
+It would be nice to support some common and simple patterns, particularly for unlocking, by translating `defer` statically; Go's general `defer` is much more complicated since it can actually be issued anywhere in a function and pushes to a stack of calls that are executed in reverse order at return time.